claws/claws.github.com/_posts/2012-03-03-jekyll_post_excerpts_plugin_and_also_without_a_plugin_for_use_on_github_pages.md

 meta-description: "Creating a post excerpt filter plugin for Jekyll and the same functionality for use on Github pages without a plugin"
 ---

 _Disclaimer: I've only just started playing with Jekyll.
-This may be completely of track but it worked for me - until I find something better._
+This may be completely off track but it worked for me - until I find something better._

 <!-- excerpt start -->
 While setting up this blog I wanted to be able to display post excerpts on the main page.
 I found a few different methods but none really met my needs.